sympower/dt-data-load-tool/docs/website/docs/running-in-production/tracing.md

 RUNTIME__SENTRY_DSN="https:///<...>"
 ```

-The Sentry client is configured after the first pipeline is created with `dlt.pipeline()`.
+The Sentry client is configured after the first pipeline is created with `data_load_tool.pipeline()`.
 Feel free
 to use `sentry_sdk` init again to cover your specific needs.

-> 💡 `dlt` does not have Sentry client as a dependency.
+> 💡 `data_load_tool` does not have Sentry client as a dependency.
 Remember to install it with `pip install sentry-sdk`.

 ## Disable all tracing

-`dlt` allows you to completely disable pipeline tracing, including the anonymous telemetry and
+`data_load_tool` allows you to completely disable pipeline tracing, including the anonymous telemetry and
 Sentry.
 Using `config.toml`:

 ```toml